johnfactotum/foliate-js/README.md

 The filter only applies to the book itself, leaving overlaid elements such as highlights unaffected.

 ### The Paginator

+The paginator uses the same pagination strategy as [Epub.js](https://github.com/futurepress/epub.js): it uses CSS multi-column.
+As such it shares much of the same limitations (it's slow, some CSS styles do not work as expected, and other bugs).
+There are a few differences:
+- It is a totally standalone module.
+You can use it to paginate any content.
+- It is much simpler, but currently there's no support for continuous scrolling.
+- It has no concept of CFIs and operates on `Range` objects directly.
+- It uses bisecting to find the current visible range, which is more accurate than what Epub.js does.
+- It has an internal `#anchor` property, which can be a `Range`, `Element`, or a fraction that represents the current location.
+The view is *anchored* to it no matter how you resize the window.
+- It supports more than two columns.
+- It supports switching between scrolled and paginated mode without reloading (I can't figure out how to do this in Epub.js).

 The layout can be configured by setting the following attributes:
 - `animated`: a [boolean attribute](https://developer.mozilla.org/en-US/docs/Glossary/Boolean/HTML).
 If present, adds a sliding transition effect.